saecki/crates.nvim/README.md

 require('crates').toggle()

--- update crates to newest compatible version require('crates').update_crate() -- current line require('crates').update_crates() -- visually selected
+-- update crates to newest compatible version
-require('crates').update_all_crates() -- all in current buffer
+-- all of these take an optional `smart` flag that will override the `smart_insert` config option require('crates').update_crate() -- current line require('crates').update_crates() -- visually selected require('crates').update_all_crates() -- all in current buffer

--- upgrade crates to newest version require('crates').upgrade_crate() -- current line require('crates').upgrade_crates() -- visually selected
+-- upgrade crates to newest version
-require('crates').upgrade_all_crates() -- all in current buffer
+-- all of these take an optional `smart` flag that will override the `smart_insert` config option require('crates').upgrade_crate() -- current line require('crates').upgrade_crates() -- visually selected require('crates').upgrade_all_crates() -- all in current buffer